tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - Kurt Cobain
 - Joey Belladonna
 - Dave Lombardo

+### Q: Which one of these Pink Floyd albums were also a movie?
+- **Correct Answer:** The Wall
+- The Dark Side of the Moon
+- Wish You Were Here
+- Animals

 ### Q: Which one of these Rammstein songs has two official music videos?